Fluffy-Owl/DHCP-Spoofing-Snooping-Lab/README.md

 ### Bonus Step: Configuring DHCP services using CLI (using routers)

 ![photo_2024-08-27_01-22-09](https://github.com/user-attachments/assets/13e37944-a306-4986-92ad-78dee5709a0c)

 *Ref 1: How to configure DHCP services on a router using CLI*

 ![photo_2024-08-27_01-22-15](https://github.com/user-attachments/assets/5c221973-9812-470f-b5fc-7db6e534367e)

 *Ref 1: An example (legitimate DHCP)*

 ![photo_2024-08-27_01-22-11](https://github.com/user-attachments/assets/1e563aba-0fa0-4778-bbb8-683250b40572)

 *Ref 1: An example of how the attacker's DHCP issued the fake IP address and domain name*

 ## Benefits of DHCP Snooping

 **Enhanced Network Security:** Protects against rogue DHCP servers and ensures that clients receive IP addresses from legitimate sources.

-**Mitigation of Common Attacks:** Reduces the risk of MitM, DoS, and other attacks based on DHCP vulnerabilities.
+**Mitigation of Common Attacks:** Reduces the risk of Man-in-the-Middle (MitM), Denial of Service (DoS), and other attacks based on DHCP vulnerabilities.

 **Improved Network Stability:** By preventing misconfiguration from rogue DHCP servers, DHCP Snooping helps maintain the overall stability of the network.

 ## Limitations of DHCP Snooping